Events API

 If you're already connected via WebSocket, you can request the rewards list directly:

-// Request rewards over WebSocket
+// Request rewards over WebSocket.
+Pass your channelId (from the 'connected'

-socket.on('channel:rewards', (rewards) => {
+socket.on('channel:rewards', ({ rewards }) => {

 console.log('Channel rewards:', rewards);